Sailing, Boating, Nautical Terminology

 Bight - a loop in a rope

-a boat to prevent it from moving forward or backwards.
+fasten a boat to prevent it from moving forward or backwards

-all the gear used when anchoring.
-Includes rope, chain, cable and
+to describe all the gear used when anchoring.
+Includes rope, chain,

 Direction away from the ship

-AHEAD - Over the bow or directly in front of the
+Ahead - Over the bow or directly in

-ABEAM - Out to the sides of the boat on either
+Abeam - Out to the sides of the

-PORT BEAM - Out to the side off the Port side of
+Port Beam - Out to the side off the

 the Starboard side. (half way between ahead and abeam)